Industrial and Laboratory Laser Mistakes That Make Laser Safety Glasses Necessary

 There are many reasons people choose not to wear safety glasses.
 Sometimes it’s a comfort issue.
 Discomfort from poor fitting safety glasses is a safety issue in itself because it distracts the worker, and therefore increases accident risk.
 Rather than forgoing their use, get a better fitting pair of glasses.

-In many work areas, as in the case of some laboratories, a safety culture is completely lacking.
+In many work areas, as in the case of some laboratories, safety culture is completely lacking.
 Management may look the other way when the workers, which might include students, technicians, and even scientists, choose not to wear safety glasses.
 In such an environment, it’s easy to do the same.
-However, that doesn’t change the laws of probability associated with risk taking.
+However, that doesn’t change the laws of probability associated with risk-taking.
 Choosing to wear safety glasses in spite of this culture won’t negatively affect anyone’s opinion of you.

 Another reason is complacency.
 The psychology of complacency as described previously also applies when people choose not to bother with safety glasses.
 Two common reasons are that because accidents haven’t occurred in recent years, none will occur now, and the feeling that years of experience and great skill somehow exempt one from becoming an accident victim.